litstack/litstack/resources/docs/form-loader-example.md

 }
 ```

-And easely show the values of your fields:
+And easely show the values of your fields in the view:

 ```php
 <h1>{{ $data->title }}</h1>